nzakas/understandinges6/manuscript/04-Objects.md

 ```

 Because `super` references are not dynamic, they always refer to the correct object.
 In this case, `super.getGreeting()` always refers to `person.getGreeting()`, regardless of how many other objects inherit the method.

-W> `super` references can only be used inside concise methods.
-Attempting to use `super` outside of concise methods (for example, in other functions or in the global scope) results in a syntax error.

 ## A Formal Method Definition